 Where to stay in Kristiansund

-And then on my last night I moved to the Thon Hotel Kristiansund, which I loved.
+I stayed at the Thon Hotel Kristiansund, which I loved.
 Like, I’d rate this one of my favorite hotels of my entire three week road trip.
 So yes, this would definitely be my top choice for a stay in Kristiansund.

 I had their standard double room, which was right on the water with views of the sea out all of the windows.
 I almost felt a bit seasick, it was that much like being on a boat (but in a good way!).

-This was right in the old town, which was my favorite area in Kristiansund, though there’s also a Thon Hotel on the other side of the bride in the newer downtown area, the Thon Hotel Storgata, which might be a better option if you’re arriving by boat and won’t have a car (though both are walkable from the harbor).
+This was right in the old town, which was my favorite area in Kristiansund, though there’s also a Thon Hotel on the other side of the bridge in the newer downtown area, the Thon Hotel Storgata, which might be a better option if you’re arriving by boat and won’t have a car (though both are walkable from the harbor).